syncfusion-content/fileformat-docs/File-Formats/PDF/Loading-and-saving-document/Open-and-Save-PDF-document-AWS.md

 ---
 title: Open and save PDF document in AWS | Syncfusion
-description: Learn how to open and save PDF document in Amazon Web Services (AWS) using Syncfusion .NET Core PDF library without the dependency of Adobe Acrobat.
+description: Learn how to open and save a PDF document in Amazon Web Services (AWS) using Syncfusion .NET Core PDF library without the dependency of Adobe Acrobat.
 platform: file-formats
 control: PDF
 documentation: UG